Afroja143014/Aquriam/README.md

 # Aquriam
-This project is website base project using code HTML, java scripts or  bootstrap
+This project is website base project using code HTML,CSS, java scripts or  bootstrap